-HIV testing is required at Screening, Enrollment, and PUEV/Early Termination.
+HIV pre- and post-test and HIV/STI risk reduction counseling are required at visits when HIV testing is conducted.
+HIV testing is required at Screening, Enrollment, and Visit 8, and if clinically indicated at the final contact (Visit 9).
 At all other visits, HIV testing is performed when clinically indicated.
 HIV pre-test, post-test, and HIV/STI risk reduction counseling are required at visits when HIV testing is performed, regardless of whether the HIV test was conducted because it was required by the protocol or if clinically indicated.
 Post-test counseling should be provided when HIV test results become available.
 If HIV test results will not be available during the visit, post-test counseling may occur upon provision of test results over the phone or in person as part of a split visit or at an interim visit, if indicated per local standard of care.
-Referrals should be provided when indicated.
 Sites are required to develop and follow SOPs for HIV testing and counseling considerations.

 All HIV counseling should be provided in accordance with local counseling standards and study staff who provide HIV counseling should be trained to do so per local practice standards.
-Counseling staff should also be trained on study-specific HIV testing methods and interpretation of test results per the testing algorithm in protocol Appendix II.
+Counseling staff should also be trained on study-specific HIV testing methods and interpretation of test results per the testing algorithm in Protocol Appendix II.
 Further information on interpretation of screening and follow-up test results is provided in Table 11-1 below.
 This informational resource should be referenced as needed when providing pre-test and post-counseling.